vespa-engine/blog/_drafts/lucene-linguistics.md

 “Vespa is awesome!” => [“vespa”, “is”, “awesome”]
 ```

-In the Lucene land the Analyzer class is responsible for the tokenization.
+In the Lucene land, the Analyzer class is responsible for the tokenization.
 So, the core idea for Lucene linguistics is to implement the Vespa [`Tokenizer`](https://github.com/vespa-engine/vespa/blob/master/linguistics/src/main/java/com/yahoo/language/process/Tokenizer.java) interface that wraps a configurable Lucene Analyzer.

 For building a configurable Lucene Analyzer there is a handy class called [`CustomAnalyzer`](https://github.com/apache/lucene/blob/538b7d0ffef7bb71dd214d7fb111ef787bf35bcd/lucene/analysis/common/src/java/org/apache/lucene/analysis/custom/CustomAnalyzer.java#L99).